-Berries and seeds for dessert … frozen blueberries or cherries, and raw sunflower seeds are my go-to desert at home.
+Berries and seeds for dessert … frozen blueberries or cherries, and raw sunflower seeds are my go-to dessert at home.
 I nuke the berries for a minute, dump in a handful of sunflower seeds and I’m in heaven.
 If I’m feeling especially decadent, I’ll use frozen cherries.
 This stuff is awesome.

-Weight loss … the authors recommend avoiding a scale during the 30 day effort, but I was curious.
-I found I lost maybe 5 pounds, but did see a little decrease in mid-section body fat.
+Weight loss … the authors recommend avoiding a scale during the 30-day effort, but I was curious.
+I found I lost maybe 5 pounds but did see a little decrease in mid-section body fat.

-Overall – I can honestly report that overall I did feel better – had more energy, mind is more clear, etc. I esp. found a new love of vegetables which has endured.
+Overall – I can honestly report that overall I did feel better – had more energy, my mind is more clear, etc. I esp. found a new love of vegetables which has endured.
 Also, I’ve seen a significant decrease in my cravings for sweet stuff – including fruit, and especially the afternoon energy drinks.

 I’ve pretty much maintained the diet even though my 30 days ended March 1.
 I’ve avoided sugar – including artificial sweeteners and the sugar food companies sneak into condiments.
 I have had a little cheese in dinner dishes with the family, but have not gone back to my old cheese and apple lunges, and overall would say my cheese/dairy consumption is down 98%.

 My “cheat” day has become even more strict: no sugar and no bread (my craving for it is gone) – it’s not that I feel guilty, but I simply don’t crave this stuff any longer.